 A number of government, corporate and not-for-profit organisations run competitions that offer grants, scholarships and awards to support sustainability projects in schools or involving school communities.
 Learn more below.

-The 2023 Premier's Coding Challenge is now open for entries.
-It offers students in Years 3–10 the opportunity to showcase their coding skills by developing an app, game or website to create change in the local community or beyond. - Sustainability in Action Photo Competition
+The 2025 Premier's Coding Challenge will be open from March to September.
+It offers students in Year 3–10 the opportunity to showcase their coding skills by developing an app, game or website to drive positive change in the world by addressing 1 or more of the United Nations SDGs. -

 Each year, Earthwatch offers students in Years 10–12 full scholarships to join in week-long research expeditions during the school holidays.
-Students work in the field alongside Earthwatch scientists, doing hands on research. - Waterwise poster or video competition (PDF, 550KB)
+Students work in the field alongside Earthwatch scientists, doing hands on research.
+For further details on 2025 programs, please visit the Earthwatch website. -